Database Rollback Strategies

 Schema Rollback vs Data Rollback

-Schema Rollback (Relatively Safe)
+Schema Rollback (Safe)

 • Reverting column additions, index changes, new tables